mastrogiovanni/local-cluster/README.md

 ### GPU-enabled cluster (optional)

-For apps that request `nvidia.com/gpu` (sprar Baidu OCR), recreate the cluster with GPU support and install the NVIDIA device plugin:
+For workloads that request `nvidia.com/gpu`, recreate the cluster with GPU support and install the NVIDIA device plugin:

 ```bash
 make down